TheoriseConcepts/ISRTCorne/doc/partslist.md

 |5 Pin Linear Switches|42 x Switches|5 pins is a must have, but otherwise, choose your favourite style of switch.
 I'm liking the sound and feel of the Outemu silent cream switches.|3.74/50 PCS|https://www.aliexpress.com/item/1005006270820565.html|
 |DSA Blank Keycaps|40 x 1u Keycaps, 2 x 1.5u Keycaps|Keycaps are something that you can spend a lot of time and money on.
 If you're looking for blank DSA keycaps like I was, then this is the best option I could find.|30/set|https://mechboards.co.uk/products/split-keyboard-dsa-blank-keycaps|

 Once you've acquired the above components, you're ready to build a functioning keyboard.
-There are however a few more components I'd recomend that can take your keyboard to the next level.
+There are however a few more components I'd recommend that can take your keyboard to the next level.

 |Part|Quantity|Notes|Price (£)|Link|
 |:-----:|:-----:|:-----:|:-----:|:-----:|